UL MBA Insider

 Make the connection between the subjects you’ll be focusing on, the skills you’ll acquire and how they will strengthen company goals.
 Be as specific as possible, including examples of coursework that directly relate to your role in the company.

-Include case studies from other employers that demonstrate the benefits gained through their support of a UL MBA student:
+Including case studies from other employers can help to demonstrate the benefits gained through their support of a UL MBA student:

 “UL MBA students gain a much greater understanding of the mechanics of business through a better understanding of key financial and economic indicators, and are able to apply this at a micro and macro level.
 The course also makes the student think about the role of leadership and people management in the context of global and cultural nuances, which has added benefits for those without international experience.
 In addition, the focus on continuous learning helps keep employees current with business trends and really helps to broaden their business and personal network.”